 I found that using nature as a means to reconnect with myself not only reduces stress levels and allows me to keep the right perspective, it also helps me to stay true to myself in everything I do.

-This is why I am now extending this opportunity to my team as well.
-As from August 2019 Kids of Nature employees receive one day of paid leave per month with the sole purpose of withdrawing mindfully in nature.
+This is why we, at Kids of Nature, spend one day per month away from the office or the family with the sole purpose of withdrawing mindfully in nature.

 How do you unplug?
 I'd love to share your thoughts and experiences on the topic and learn more about how you deal with the daily pressures of life and responsibilities and all that comes with it.